cognitedata/oryx/README.md

 The more complex way to think about a `HttpHandler` is that there are in fact 3 different ways it may process the request:

-1. Call the next handler with an `Ok` result value, and return what the next handler is returning.
+1. Call the next handler with a result value (`'a`), and return what the next handler is returning.
 2. Return an `Error`result to fail the request.
 3. Return `Ok` to short circuit the processing.
 This is not something you would normally do.